 Under the terms of the Block 9 PSC, the Company and its partner entered into the second additional exploration period in Kenya which was to expire on December 31, 2015.
 The Ministry of Energy and Petroleum for the Republic of Kenya approved the Company's extension to the second additional exploration period which expires in June 2018.
 Under the terms of the PSC, AOC is required to reprocess 300 line kilometers of 2D seismic data, conduct geological and geophysical studies and reevaluation of the identified prospects in the block, and undertake engineering and well design for reevaluation and testing of Bogal-1 well.
 In addition, the Company must undertake a gas development and commercialization study in the block.
-At June 30, 2017, the Company's working interest in Block 9 was 100%.
+At September 30, 2017, the Company's working interest in Block 9 was 100%.

 Under the terms of the Block 10BA PSC, the Company and its partners entered into the first additional exploration period in Kenya which was set to expire in April 2016.
 During March 2016, the Company received approval for an eighteen-month extension to the first additional exploration period which expires in October 2017.
+The partnership has informed the Government of Kenya of its intention to enter the second additional exploration period.
 During the first additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including either 1,000 kilometers of 2D seismic or 50 square kilometers of 3D seismic.
 Additionally, the Company and its partners are obligated to drill one exploration well or to complete 45 square kilometers of 3D seismic.
 The total minimum gross expenditure obligation for the first additional exploration period is \$17.0 million.
-At June 30, 2017, the Company's working interest in Block 10BA was 25%.
+At September 30, 2017, the Company's working interest in Block 10BA was 25%.